twokindswater/obsidian/PCSE.md

 A. Enable Access Transparency logs with Access Approval requests for Google employees.
 **Access transparency log** 는 google의 운영자가 고객의 콘텐츠에 접근할 때마다 그 활동을 기록하는 로그입니다.

+Q. As the security administrator for your company, you oversee the creation of multiple GCP projects by the development team under the "implementation" folder for various development, staging, and production workloads.
+To prevent data exfiltration by malicious insiders or compromised code, you aim to establish a security perimeter.
+However, you want to ensure that communication between the projects is not restricted.

+What steps should you take?
+A. Use an infrastructure-as-code software tool to set up a single service perimeter and to deploy a Cloud Function that monitors the "implementation" folder via Google Cloud Monitoring (formerly Stackdriver) and Cloud Pub/Sub.
+When the function notices that a new project is added to the folder, it executes Terraform to add the new project to the associated perimeter.
+**monitoring을 위한 하나의 service perimeter 설정**

+Q. You are tasked with suggesting a solution for storing and retrieving sensitive configuration data from an application hosted on Compute Engine.
+What option would you recommend?
+A. Secret Manager

+Q. Which two security features are pertinent to the implementation of VPC peering for connecting two VPC networks?
+(Choose two.)
+A. Ability to peer networks that belong to different Google Cloud organizations Non-transitive peered networks; where only directly peered networks can communicate